atalha-cmd/Biophysics_DNN/README.md

 ### Step: 1. ** Generate Electrostatic Features **

-Script: ```bash get_electrostatic_features.py ```
-This script computes electrostatic descriptors for biomolecules using a treecode-based Fortran solver.
+This script computes electrostatic features for biomolecules using a treecode-based Fortran solver.

-This script calculates electrostatic features for biomolecules by calling treecode implemented in Fortran programing language.

 **Usage:**
 ```bash